 6. Share successes

-Whether you’re celebrating the achievements of staff, parents, or students inside or outside of school, be sure to share their success in your newsletter.
+Whether you’re celebrating the achievements of staff, parents, or students inside or outside of school, be sure to share their success in your school newsletter.
 This way, the whole school community can recognise and acknowledge their achievements.

 7. Cover in-classroom activities and projects